amd/ryzen-ai-documentation/docs/inst.rst

 .. rubric:: Customizing the Installation

-- To provide a specific name for the conda work environment run the ``install.bat`` script as follows:
+- To specify the name of the conda work environment created by the installer, run the script as follows:

 .. code::

    .\install.bat -env <env name>

-- Instead of the automated installation process using ``install.bat``, you can install each component manually by following the instructions on the :doc:`manual_installation` page.
+- Instead of the automated installation process, you can install each component manually by following the instructions on the :doc:`manual_installation` page.

 - To use your existing conda environment with the Ryzen AI software, follow the :doc:`manual_installation` instructions and manually install the Vitis AI ONNX Quantizer, the ONNX Runtime, and the Vitis AI Execution Provider, without creating a new conda environment.